 They live in your yard, but you may have never heard of them.
 So, what might be the most important things to tell you about jumping bristletails?
-Well, first of all, they aren’t silverfish, although they’re often misidentified as such.
-They don’t invade homes and aren’t pests.
+First of all, they aren’t silverfish, although they’re often misidentified as such.
+Moreover, they don’t invade homes and aren’t pests.
 The reason for their name is obvious when you see how they can jump—as much as 4 inches (10 cm) forward if a predator’s heavy in pursuit.
-There are about 250 species around the world, including the Arctic, with 24 of them in North America.
-Jumping bristletails are harmless, beneficial recyclers of organic matter.
+In addition, there are about 250 species around the world, including the Arctic, with 24 of them in North America.
+However, jumping bristletails are harmless, beneficial recyclers of organic matter.

 Jumping bristletails are most active at night, but they can be found in the daytime in leaf litter and other decomposing matter, under bark, stones, and rocks, and in crevices.
 Most like moist soil and wooded habitats, but some are found in grassy and rocky environments.

 Jumping bristletails were among the very first insects on earth.
 Fossil evidence shows they first appeared along with arachnids in the mid-Devonian period, which was 419.2 to 358.9 million years ago.
-They belong to the order Archaeognatha (are-KAY-ogg-NATHA or r-kee-OGG-nath-uh), which is a name formed by the Greek words archaeos, meaning ancient, and gnatha, meaning jaw.
-The jumping bristletail’s “ancient jaw” is notable because it has only one condyle (a bone that looks like a knuckle) attaching it to the head, whereas other insects have two.
+Further, they belong to the order Archaeognatha (are-KAY-ogg-NATHA or r-kee-OGG-nath-uh), which is a name formed by the Greek words archaeos, meaning ancient, and gnatha, meaning jaw.
+Also, the jumping bristletail’s “ancient jaw” is notable because it has only one condyle (a bone that looks like a knuckle) attaching it to the head, whereas other insects have two.
 Most jumping bristletails are in the family Machilidae.